krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 Linear probing uses a fixed-step linear search for probing, differing from ordinary hash tables.

-- **Inserting elements**: Calculate the bucket index using the hash function.
+- **Inserting Elements**: Calculate the bucket index using the hash function.
 If the bucket already contains an element, linearly traverse forward from the conflict position (usually with a step size of $1$) until an empty bucket is found, then insert the element.
-- **Searching for elements**: If a hash collision is found, use the same step size to linearly traverse forward until the corresponding element is found and return `value`; if an empty bucket is encountered, it means the target element is not in the hash table, so return `None`.
+- **Searching for Elements**: If a hash collision is encountered, use the same step size to linearly traverse forward until the corresponding element is found and return `value`; if an empty bucket is encountered, it means the target element is not in the hash table, so return `None`.

 Figure 6-6 shows the distribution of key-value pairs in an open addressing (linear probing) hash table.
 According to this hash function, keys with the same last two digits will be mapped to the same bucket.
-Through linear probing, they are stored consecutively in that bucket and the buckets below it.
+Through linear probing, they are stored sequentially in that bucket and the buckets below it.

 ![Distribution of key-value pairs in open addressing (linear probing) hash table](hash_collision.assets/hash_table_linear_probing.png){ class="animation-figure" }

 <p align="center"> Figure 6-6 &nbsp; Distribution of key-value pairs in open addressing (linear probing) hash table </p>

-However, **linear probing tends to create "clustering"**.
-Specifically, the longer a continuous position in the array is occupied, the more likely these positions are to encounter hash collisions, further promoting the growth of these clusters and eventually leading to deterioration in the efficiency of operations.
+However, **linear probing is prone to create "clustering"**.
+Specifically, the longer the continuously occupied positions in the array, the greater the probability of hash collisions occurring in these continuous positions, further promoting the growth of clustering at that position, forming a vicious cycle, and ultimately leading to degraded efficiency of insertion, deletion, query, and update operations.

 It's important to note that **we cannot directly delete elements in an open addressing hash table**.
 Deleting an element creates an empty bucket `None` in the array.
 When searching for elements, if linear probing encounters this empty bucket, it will return, making the elements below this bucket inaccessible.
 The program may incorrectly assume these elements do not exist, as shown in Figure 6-7.